mlbuiten515/Comp516/README.md

 # Comp516 Msc Project #
-## A Convolutional Neural Network Approach to Gravitational Wave Data Analysis ##
+## A Classification of Asteroid Taxonomy and Family ##
 Group 4:

 ## Introduction ##

-The objective of this project is to develop a model capable of classifying an asteroids taxonomy and family based on spectral and orbital data.
+The objective of this project is to develop a model capable of classifying an asteroid's taxonomy and family based on spectral and orbital data.

 To classify asteroids, we developed both an MLP and Extra Trees model.
-Since the MLP preformed best on spectral data and Extra Trees performed best on family data.
+Since the MLP performed best on spectral data and Extra Trees performed best on family data.

 ## Packages Used ##